-For some of the earlier missions, data for entire series of mission activities could be consolidated.
-For example, the Mariner interplanetary mission series generated the fallowing volumes of digital data in number of magnetic tapes: Mariner 2 (5 tapes); Mariner 4 (10 tapes); Mariner 9 (42 tapes); and Mariner 10 (164 tapes)."
-The total of 266 magnetic tapes could be stored on about 5 double-sided 12-inch WORM disks (without data compression).
+286 magnetic tapes could be stored on about 5 doublesided 12-inch WORM disks (without data compression).
 The NSSDC archive provides clear evidence of the proliferation of space data over time, as the number and sophistication of space missions increased.

-New optical and magnetic storage technologies make it possible for NSSDC to carry out a gradual transition from magnetic tapes and photographic film to higher density storage media such as optical disks or digital tape cartridges (not tape reds, see later discussion on earth sciences data) for digital data and videodisks for analog data.
-This transition will be quickest for newly acquired data, and for historical data that needs to be rerecorded on new media (i. e., due to deterioration of magnetic tapes, many of which are more than 10 years old and written on obsolete technology).
+New optical and magnetic storage technologies make it possible for NSSDC to carry out a gradual transition from magnetic tapes and photographic film to higher density storage media such as optical disks or digital tape cartridges (not tape reels, see later discussion on earth sciences data) for digital data and videodisks for analog data.
+This transition will be quickest for newly acquired data, and for historical data that needs to be re-recorded on new media (i.e., due to deterioration of magnetic tapes, many of which are more than 10 years old and written on obsolete technology).

 At the same time, demand for online data dissemination is also increasing.
 NSSDC is making more data sets available online either over networks or on a dial-up basis.
-Network options currently include: SPAN (the Space Physics Analysis Network) that links DECnet-based computers in the United States, Canada, Europe, Japan, Australia, New Zealand, and South America; NSN (NASA Science Network) that links with NSFnet and the ARPANET-based Internet; BITNET that links various universities and research organizations; and Telenet, a public packet switching data network. '
+Network options currently include: SPAN (the Space Physics Analysis Network) that links DECnet-based computers in the United States, Canada, Europe, Japan, Australia, New Zealand, and South America; NSN (NASA Science Network) that links with NSFnet and the ARPANET-based Internet; BITNET that links various universities and research organizations; and Telenet, a public packet-switching data network.12

 Second, technical evaluations and guidelines will need to be developed on when and how to use these media for storing and disseminating data.
-How fast should high-density storage media be phased in, and what kinds of data sets are best suited for WORM, CD-ROM, videodisk, digital tape cartridge, and other storage technologies?
-These quidelines will need to take into account the ability of users to accommodate high-density storage media, in terms of training, equipment, and cost.
+How fast should highdensity storage media be phased in, and what kinds of data sets are best suited for WORM, CD-ROM, videodisk, digital tape cartridge, and other storage technologies?
+These guidelines will need to take into account the ability of users to accommodate high-density storage media, in terms of training, equipment, and cost.
 What are the highly leveraged data sets that are both best suited for the new media and matched to user capabilities to handle high-density storage?
-And the quidelines will need to consider the appropriate balance between offline high-density storage media and online dissemination.
+And the guidelines will need to consider the appropriate balance between offline highdensity storage media and online dissemination.

 At present, NSSDC includes only a small number of data sets in the online program, and generally limits online time to one-half hour or less.
-This restriction is based in part on the limited transmission speeds (e. g., still 9.6 kilobits or occasionally 56 kilobits per second, for many universities) such that longer transmissions cost more than offline dissemination.
+This restriction is based in part on the limited transmission speeds (e.g., still 9.6 kilobits or occasionally 56 kilobits per second, for many universities) such that longer transmissions cost more than offline dissemination.
 However, online will become more cost-effective as transmission speeds increase.
-NASA itself already has a 1megabit/second transmission network for use by NASA laboratories and centers.
-And the proposed multi-agency national research and education network (NREN) anticipates transmission speeds of 1-gigabit/second or more in the future.
-'2 Some current online space science data sets include:
+NASA itself already has a 1-megabit/second transmission network for use by NASA laboratories and centers.
+And the proposed multi-agency national research and education network (NREN) anticipates transmission speeds of 1-gigabit/second or more in the future.13 Some current online space science data sets include: